AuburnSounds/Dplug/README.md

 - less battle-tested in general
 - hipster compilers are used
 - API may change without notice (pin the version of dplug you use)
-- AU, AAX and VST3 unimplemented
+- AAX and VST3 unimplemented
 - no resizeable UI
 - no HDPI support